As an immunization provider, you play a key role in helping to ensure the safety and efficacy of vaccines through proper:

 - The Standards for Adult Immunization Practice call on all healthcare professionals - whether they provide vaccinations or not - to take steps to help ensure that their adult patients are fully immunized.

-This page lists the clinical advisories and other alerts from the Massachusetts Department of Public Health Immunization Program.
+This page lists the clinical advisories and other alerts from the Massachusetts Department of Public Health Immunization Division.

-This page includes information on how to enroll in the Immunization Program, proper vaccine storage and handling guidance, and related vaccine policies.
+This page includes information on how to enroll in the Immunization Division, proper vaccine storage and handling guidance, and related vaccine policies.

 This page reviews communication on vaccine decisions, vaccine administration, clinic protocols, provider resources, and model standing orders.